EremusOne/ESPectrum/README.md

 - Execute task: Upload
 - Enjoy

+You can also flash the binaries directly to the board if do not want to mess with code and compilers.
+Check the [releases section](https://github.com/EremusOne/ZX-ESPectrum-IDF/releases)

 This project is based on David Crespo excellent work on [ZX-ESPectrum-Wiimote](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote) which is a fork of the [ZX-ESPectrum](https://github.com/rampa069/ZX-ESPectrum) project by Rampa and Queru.

 ## Features